sjstone2838/bmbase/readme.md

 To push local changes into production
   1. Before making changes, run [grunt watch] in local directory.
 Any time a controller or service .js file is saved, Grunt will overwrite the dist/bmbase.min.js, which is the only JS dependency in index.html.
 The file dist/bmbase.min.js is a minified, concatenated version of all .js files in the /controllers and /services directories.
   2. [grunt] default includes [grunt jshint] (js linting, aka error checking) and [grunt uglify] (minification and concatenation of .js files)

+To run tests
+  1. Make sure Protractor and Webdriver-manager are installed locally
+  2. To start a Selenium server, run [webdriver-manager start].
+The server will be viewable at http://localhost:4444/wd/hub
+  3. Run [protractor tests/conf.js]